fIyingPhoenix/InfraCore/README.md

 ```bash
 sudo cp /var/lib/samba/private/krb5.conf /etc/krb5.conf
 ```
-*(Self-correction: Samba provision creates a krb5.conf tailored for the AD.
-It's better to use this one than manually creating it.)*

 ### Configure BIND9 for Samba (Server 1)
 Edit BIND9 configuration.
 The main file is usually `/etc/bind/named.conf`.
 Add the include for Samba's BIND9_DLZ: